MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 > [!NOTE]
 > If you encounter the error message `ld: library not found for ...`, please consult [this issue](https://github.com/Microsoft/react-native-code-push/issues/426) for a possible solution.

-Additionally, if you want to give them separate names and/or icons, you can modify the `Product Bundle Identifier`, `Product Name` and `Asset Catalog App Icon Set Name` build settings, which will allow your staging builds to be distinguishable from release builds when installed on the same device.
+Additionally, if you want to give them separate names and/or icons, you can modify the `Product Bundle Identifier`, `Product Name`, and `Asset Catalog App Icon Set Name` build settings, which will allow your staging builds to be distinguishable from release builds when installed on the same device.

 ## Dynamic Deployment Assignment